neurobin/php2html/README.md

 **********************

 This is a simple script/tool written in python (3.4) to convert PHP scripts to static HTML pages.
 The goal is to convert entire PHP website residing in localhost to a static HTML website.
-This convertion can be done on an entire website as well as on a single PHP script.
+This convertion can be done on a directory containing a website as well as on a single PHP script.
 Website residing in localhost isn't necessary to perform the conversion, rather it is necessary to have the PHP scripts/website locally.

 Mechanism: